tinko26/ao/docs/modules/alarm-queue-1.md

 # ao_alarm_queue_1.h

 This module implements the [alarm queue](../alarm-queue.md) based on a [sorted list](../sorted-lists.md).
-Therefore, the alarm queue can contain an unbounded number of alarms.
+Therefore, the alarm queue can contain an unlimited number of alarms.
 The following table exhibits the time complexities of the individual operations.

 | Operation | |
 |-----------|-|